Mobile navigation

 • rinse off any food or sauce - dirty foil can make your bin smell and is classed as food contamination which can result in a rejected collection

-• save smaller pieces of kitchen foil, scrunch them together into a ball with foil sweet wrappers and foil lids before recycling- this helps when it is being picked up at
+• save smaller pieces of kitchen foil, scrunch them together into a ball with foil sweet wrappers and foil lids before recycling - this helps when it is being sorted at the recycling facility

-• check if it has a lot of baked-on food or is very greasy, for example from a roast or barbecue, this should be put straight into your green-lidded bin - this is because it's too heavily contaminated and could disrupt the recycling process.
+• Check if it has a lot of baked-on food or is very greasy, for example from a roast or barbecue, this should be put straight into your green bin.
+This is because it is too heavily contaminated and could disrupt the recycling process.

 For soft plastics, make sure you: